 Copyright 2016 James Marsh

-South Branch Root River Fishing Report – April 28, 2024 The stream is flowing at a normal level and mostly clear.
-There are good Midge and Little Black Caddisfly hatches taking place.
-We are getting some good reports from customers.
+South Branch Root River Fishing Report – November 12, 2024 The stream is flowing near a normal level and clear.
+Good hatches continue to take place.

 Clarity: clear